Md-Aman45/Microservices/Main/Level-1/readme.md

-# 🚀 Level 1 – Microservices Fundamentals (Spring Boot)
+# 🚀 Level 1 – Microservices Fundamentals with Spring Boot

-This level focuses on building a **strong foundation in Microservices architecture** using **Spring Boot** and **Netflix Eureka**.
+Level 1 focuses on building a **strong foundation in Microservices architecture** using **Spring Boot**.
-The goal of Level 1 is to understand **service decomposition**, **service discovery**, and **inter-service communication**.
+The goal of this level is to understand **how microservices are structured, registered, discovered, and communicate with each other**.

+This level intentionally keeps the system simple to focus on **core concepts**, not frameworks overload.

 ---

-## 📌 What I Learned in Level 1
+## 🎯 Objectives of Level 1

-* What Microservices are and why they are used
+* Understand **what microservices are** and why they exist
-* Difference between Monolith, SOA, and Microservices
-* Client-side Service Discovery
-* Netflix OSS and Eureka
+* Learn **Service Discovery** using Netflix Eureka
-* How microservices register and discover each other
-* How services communicate using service names instead of hardcoded URLs
+* Replace hardcoded URLs with **dynamic service discovery**
-* Load balancing with Spring Cloud LoadBalancer
+* Build confidence running multiple services together
-* Practical debugging of real-world configuration and version issues
+* Debug real-world version and configuration issues

 ---

 ## 🧩 Architecture Overview

-This level consists of **four Spring Boot applications**:

 ```
 Level-1/
 │
 ├── discovery-server          # Eureka Server (Service Registry)
 │
-├── movie-info-service        # Provides movie information
+├── movie-info-service        # Provides movie details
 │
 ├── ratings-data-service      # Provides movie ratings
 │